Fact Sheets - Vegetable Insects

-In Utah, the squash bug is primarily a pest of squash and pumpkin.
+Squash bugs are primarily a pest of squash and pumpkin.
 Plant injury includes leaf necrosis, scarred fruits, and rapid plant wilt.
 Squash bugs are prone to develop resistance to insecticides and adults are difficult to kill.

 Western corn rootworm can be a serious economic pest in corn because larvae feed on corn roots, making plants unstable or severely reducing water uptake.

 Western striped cucumber beetle can be a serious pest of cucurbits in Utah, while western spotted cucumber beetle is a milder pest.
 Larvae of striped beetles feed on cucurbit roots which can stunt and kill young plants.